-Historically, we have invested in a portfolio of publicly-traded REIT securities to potentially enhance performance of the overall portfolio while also providing a source of liquidity available to fund redemptions or other needs.
-In considering then-current market volatility as well as higher liquidity demands across the non-listed REIT industry in general, during the first quarter of 2023 we took advantage of a temporary rise in publicly-traded REIT security values and converted nearly all of our securities portfolio into cash.
-This, along with regular investment activity within the real estate securities portfolio, resulted in a net realized gain of \$3,472 for the three months ended March 31, 2023.

-Due to the reduced size of our portfolio of investments in publicly-traded REIT securities, the securities portfolio is rebalanced on a less frequent basis, resulting in a much lower net realized gain or loss occurring after the date of selling most of the securities portfolio.
+Since our inception, we have invested in a portfolio of publicly-traded REIT securities to potentially enhance performance of the overall portfolio while also providing a source of liquidity available to fund redemptions or other needs.
+In considering then-current market volatility as well as higher liquidity demands across the non-listed REIT industry in general, during the first quarter of 2023 we converted nearly all of our securities portfolio into cash.
+Thereafter, due to the reduced size of our portfolio of investments in publicly-traded REIT securities, the securities portfolio is rebalanced on a less frequent basis, resulting in a much lower net realized gain or loss occurring after the date of selling most of the securities portfolio.